fyj97/ios-voice-llm-survey/README.md

 - **User Preferences** – Securely storing API keys and app settings using `UserDefaults`
 - **Navigation Controller** – Managing view hierarchy using `UINavigationController`
 - **Data Models** – Defining data models using Swift structs and enums

-## Frequently Asked Questions

-**Q: Getting errors when compiling?**
-- Ensure Xcode version is 15.0 or higher
-- Check that the iOS deployment target is set to 17.0 or higher (in project settings)
-- Try cleaning the build folder: `Product > Clean Build Folder` (or press ⌘ + Shift + K)
-- If using CocoaPods or SPM, ensure dependencies are properly installed

-**Q: Unable to record audio?**
-- Check microphone permissions in system settings: `Settings > Privacy & Security > Microphone`
-- Ensure running on a physical device or a simulator that supports audio (some simulators may not support audio)
-- Check device volume settings
-- When testing on a physical device, ensure no other apps are using the microphone

-**Q: Speech recognition not working?**
-- Check speech recognition permissions in system settings: `Settings > Privacy & Security > Speech Recognition`
-- Ensure network connection is normal (some speech recognition features require network)
-- Check if running on a supported device (requires iOS 17.0+)
-- Try restarting the app

-**Q: LLM API call failed?**
-- Confirm that the API key for the selected provider (OpenAI or Gemini) is properly configured
-- Check if network connection is normal
-- Verify that the API key is valid and has sufficient quota
-- Check error messages in Xcode console
-- For OpenAI: Ensure the API key format is correct (starts with `sk-`)
-- For Gemini: Ensure the API key format is correct
-- Try switching to the other API provider in settings if one is not working
-- **Note**: OpenAI generally provides more reliable results, so consider using OpenAI if you encounter issues with Gemini

-**Q: Unable to export JSON files?**
-- Check if the app has file system access permissions
-- Ensure the device has sufficient storage space
-- Check if the app's Documents directory is correctly created
-- On physical devices, exported files can be accessed through iTunes file sharing or the Files app

-**Q: Questionnaire data cannot be loaded?**
-- Confirm that the `questionnaire.json` file is properly added to the project bundle
-- Check if the JSON file format is correct
-- In Xcode, check if the file is in Copy Bundle Resources

 ## Tech Stack